turingschool-examples/backend_mod_1_prework/day_0/README.md

 `ruby 2.4.1p205 (2017-12-14 revision 61247) [x86_64-darwin17]`

 You can ignore everything after the "p".
 This output shows us we are running Ruby 2.4.1, which is what we want.
-If you got something different than 2.4.1, such as 2.5.0, go back through the Rbenv installation, make sure you have you successfully edited your bash_profile, restart your terminal, and try again.
+If you got something different than 2.4.1, such as 2.5.0, go back through the Rbenv installation, make sure you have successfully edited your bash_profile, restart your terminal, and try again.

 #### Setting the Default Version